schoero/eslint-config/README.md

 ### Usage

-Create an .eslintrc.json with the following content:
+Create a `.eslintrc.json` with the following content:

 ```jsonc
 {